cloudmesh/cloudmesh-manual/docs/_sources/installation/install.rst.txt

 .. note::

           We recommend that you use  Python `venv` to isolate the system Python form the user python.
-For simplicity we assime and document on how to set up a virtual environment in the home directory under the directory `ENV3`.
+For simplicity we assume and document on how to set up a virtual environment in the home directory under the directory name `~/ENV3`.

 If you have an older version of Ubuntu please follow the instructions for